 Is it possible to liquidate a company for free?
-The straightforward answer is no; the process of company liquidation typically incurs costs for professional services and legal procedures.
-However, there are avenues for mitigating these expenses, which we will explore in the subsequent section.
+The straightforward answer is no; the process of company liquidation incurs professional costs for the involvement of a licensed insolvency practitioner.

 How to Liquidate a Limited Company For Free

-Here are some specific steps you can take to liquidate a limited company with minimal cost:
+Here are some specific steps you can take to liquidate a limited company at minimal cost: